CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-HTTP-Request-Util" />Class Carbon.HTTP.Request.Util

-> Useful functions for manage the options object of a request
+> Useful functions to manage the options object of a request